Ideas

 Discover, manage, and track all of your vendor communication, contracts, and timelines in one place.

 As more and more states strike down bans on gay marriage, couples are flocking to their local County Clerk's offices to get their marriage licenses as soon as the official ruling takes effect.
-If you're a couple planning to get married ASAP, here are six things you can do to prepare.
+If you're a couple planning to get married ASAP, here is how to get married quickly in six steps!

 1.